Updated on August 17, 2022.

 Natural Support for Seasonal Discomfort

 Since some dog allergy pharmaceuticals can cause adverse side effects, many dog lovers turn to natural supplements as an alternative.
 Spirulina, a type of microalgae, is one of the go-to natural solutions for seasonal issues.
 It is an immune booster, making it especially effective.
-Giving your dog high-quality spirulina is essential in order to fully reap the benefits.
+Giving your high-quality dog high-quality spirulina is essential in order to fully reap the benefits.

 Moreover, garlic can be an effective insect repellent for your dog.
 When given correctly, it can effectively provide a 24-hour shield against disease-carrying and allergy-causing insects like ticks and fleas.